 The interactive theory makes the connection between the reader and the text, and the theory states that the result of this continuous interaction produces meaning.
 One of the most important aspects of this theory has to do with the reader making predictions about what they are reading (top down processing) while at the same time, they are using visual cues from the text to test these predictions (bottom down processing).
 Unlike the subskill theory where there is excessive focus on words and skills are stressed more than meaning, the transactive theory takes it one step further and gives value to the reader.
 The reader uses their background knowledge and experiences to bring meaning to the text.
 Without the young reader being able to relate to the text, they are unable to derive meaning from it.
 This is an essential aspect of the reading process, in my opinion.
 At Roberts we have learned that good teaching bridges the gap between previously learned knowledge and new material.
 We have a section on our lesson plans devoted to it!
 The reading process is no different- it must bridge the gap between the print and the information contained in it to background knowledge.
 The interactive theory explains this connection, but I believe

-In contrast, the interactive theory emphasizes the connection between the reader and the text, stating that continuous interaction between the two produces meaning.
-This theory highlights the importance of the reader making predictions about the text (top-down processing) while using visual cues from the text to test these predictions (bottom-up processing).
-Unlike the subskill theory, which focuses more on words and skills, the interactive theory goes a step further by valuing the reader’s background knowledge and experiences in bringing meaning to the text.
-Without being able to relate to the text, young readers are unable to derive meaning from it.
+This is where the interactive theory of reading comes into play.
+The interactive theory emphasizes the connection between the reader and the text, stating that meaning is produced through continuous interaction.
+One key aspect of this theory is the reader’s ability to make predictions about the text (top-down processing) while simultaneously using visual cues from the text to test these predictions (bottom-up processing).
+Unlike the subskill theory, which focuses heavily on words and skills, the interactive theory recognizes the importance of the reader’s background knowledge and experiences in deriving meaning from the text.